+Chemical Short-tailed American Red-tailed Red-winged

-Chemical Parameter Short-tailed Shrew American Woodcock Red-tailed Hawk Red-winged Blackbird
+Parameter Shrew Woodcock Hawk Blackbird

 Cadmium 1.4 0.2 0.05 0.2

 Chromium 28 0.3 0.0003 0.1

 Lead 96 0.1 0.005 0.02

 Mercury 4.4 1.5 0.3 0.5

 Aroclor 1260 0.4 0.001 0.004 0.001

-The ecological risk assessment results indicate that there is a potential significant risk to the short-tailed shrew and the American woodcock.
+The ERA results indicate that there is a potential significant risk to the short-tailed shrew and the American woodcock.
 For the short-tailed shrew, the risk is attributable to cadmium, chromium, lead, and mercury.
 Only mercury poses a risk to the American woodcock, and only slightly above an HQ of 1.
-The highest HQ for the short-tailed shrew was 96, due to lead at a maximum concentration of 79 mg/kg, which is less than the PAFB basewide background surface soil level for lead of 79.4 mg/kg (URS 1996).
+The highest HQ for the short-tailed shrew was 96, due to lead at a maximum concentration of 79 mg/kg, which is less than the Plattsburgh AFB basewide background surface soil level for lead of 79.4 mg/kg (URS 1996).
 All other lead concentrations found in the sediment samples were less than the background level.
 Mercury also poses a risk to the short-tailed shrew, but it is likely that any additional mercury-contaminated sediment is co-located within the areas of elevated cadmium and chromium concentrations.